 Chocolate Nutella Pots de Creme

 A song fills the room interrupting the gentle quiet of thoughtful work.
-“Love and happiness… Yeahhhh.
+“Love and happiness…..
+Yeahhhhh.
 Something, make you want to do wrong.
 Make you do right.
 Yeahhhhhh.
 Loooooooovvvee……” Spurred on by the anticipated snap, snap, snap, snap of the drum sticks, I am energized from Al Green’s soulful voice and welcome the interruption.
 The song and my mood are no longer still and quiet.
-Al Green serenades me as I work and invites me to sing out loud and dance.
+Al Green serenades me as I work and invites me to sing aloud and dance.
 He is generous that way and knows how to get the romantic heart pumping.

 I’m empowered at the stove.
-With a wooden spoon in hand, I stir, sway, and sing “Love and Happiness,” while creating a love song with dark chocolate and Nutella.
-The name of my love song is, Chocolate Nutella Pots de Creme, a silky custard that could easily compete against any love song.
-This dessert has the right notes to create a sensual melody.
+With a wooden spoon in hand, I stir, sway and sing “Love and Happiness,” while creating a love song of my own with dark chocolate and Nutella.
+The name of my love song is, Chocolate Nutella Pots de Creme, a silky custard that could easily give Al Green some competition.
+This chocolate dessert has the right notes to create a sensual melody.
 A silky-smooth custard set the base notes while deep dark chocolate and Nutella establish a soulful rhythm.
 Sriracha punctuates with syncopated upbeats, downbeats and heartbeats.
-A final touch of flaky sea salt to tie it all together like the last ting from a symbol at the end of a song.
+A final touch of flaky sea salt ties it all together like the last ting from a symbol at the end of a song.
 A soulful love melody.

-The finished custard will have the consistency of thick paint.
-It will coat the back of a wooden spoon with an even layer.
+- The finished custard will have the consistency of thick paint.
+It will coat the back of a wooden spoon in an even layer.
 Swipe your finger across the back of the custard covered spoon.
 If the edges of the line run and drip down, it needs more time to cook.
-If the lines stay formed, and the custard is thick, the custard is finished.
-The temperature for the finished custard will be between 175F and 180F.
-Above 185F the eggs will scramble.
+The custard is done when the line stays intact and the custard is thick.
+The temperature for the finished custard will be between 175°F and 180°F. Above 185°F the eggs will scramble.

-There have been several times that my custard has reached 175F, but was not thick enough.
-Keep stirring and control the heat of the pan by turning down the heat, or taking the pan off the heat for a minute then place it back on the heat.
+- Often, my custard reaches 175°F but is not thick enough.
+Keep stirring and control the heat by turning down the heat or take the pan off the heat for a minute then place it back on the heat.
 Keep stirring.

 For Your Listening Pleasure

 Here is a link to my unfinished play list of love songs on Spotify.
 It is an eclectic list of music, with an R & B foundation.
 Enjoy it while you are creating Chocolate Nutella Pots de Creme or a love song of your own creation.
 Yeahhhh!
 Love is…..
 Making dessert for someone.

 What is your favorite Love Song?
 Let me know in the comments section below.